Publication date: July 21, 2020

 All the friends have secrets they are desperate to hide, but only one of them is ready to kill to keep theirs safe…

-The House Party is set on the Isle of Wight – insular,claustrophobic, and with nowhere to run.
+The House Party is set on an island – insular,claustrophobic, and with nowhere to run.
 Mary Grand has written a heart-stopping novel of secrets, betrayal and desire, perfect for fans of Louise Candlish and Lucy Foley.

 What readers are saying about The House Party: